 - Difficulty in fixing many issues – in our experience, the majority of quality issues were, in part or totality, from the component suppliers.
 Quality can only be improved by the involvement of these suppliers.

 We have seen a number of factories where even the general manager does not know the BOM of his factory’s productions.
 The purchasing staff often keep these spreadsheets extremely private as they may be receiving some form of kickback from suppliers.
 They may be so protective of it that if you introduce an Enterprise Resource Planning (ERP) system, they will do whatever they can to sabotage the whole implementation.

 Another reason to check your BOM is to detect poorly done sourcing.
 When purchasing decisions are based on kickbacks, incoming quality control issues are not considered in the procurement process.
 You can then end up with a terrible set of suppliers.

 Fortunately, checking a bill of material against market price is not difficult, but you need to make sure to take into account the following:

 - Quality standard,

 - Other special requirements.

-Some companies actually have a “shadow sourcing cell” that is located off-premises and regularly challenges the purchasers.
-It keeps them on their toes.
-It ends up saving a lot of money – often more than 5% of the total purchasing costs.
+After this, it is a simple market research project, but it can sometimes yield some very uncomfortable findings.
+Some companies even have an off-premises “shadow sourcing cell” that regularly challenges the purchasers.
+It keeps them on their toes and ends up saving a lot of money – often more than 5% of the total purchasing costs.